-As helpful as technology can be, mastering how to plan your day out is a great time to go analog.
+As helpful as technology can be, mastering how to plan your day is a great time to go analog.
 Before you turn on any technology, get out a piece of paper and write down what end results would make for a successful day.
 Next, write down the steps needed to get there.

 You get all the tools you need to get organized and pursue what you truly want out of life right at your fingertips.
 You get an achievable blueprint for not only how to plan your day but also how to strategize and meet larger life goals.
 This approach saves you from the busywork of unfocused activity.
 You get real progress – forward movement toward your passions.

 When you have too much on your plate, it’s almost impossible to focus on anything, much less on how to plan your day.
-Enter chunking, the time-management strategy at the center of the Rapid Planning Method (RPM planning).
+Enter chunking, the time management strategy at the center of the Rapid Planning Method (RPM planning).
 Rather than thinking of your time as a fleeting resource that’s either “spent” or “saved,” RPM planning guides you to prioritize the outcomes you really want in life, then target your time toward those goals.

 When you’re planning your workday, give yourself a realistic window of time for each item and cut yourself off at that window.
 Setting boundaries with your time enables you to focus and rely on the scheduling parameters you set for yourself.

+Another habit to build into your day is to reset your mind and body – even when you don’t want to.
 Set an alarm to ring every hour.
 When it rings, stand up and stretch to reinvigorate your state.
 Before getting back to work, ask yourself if that last hour was productive and plan the next hour for maximal results.

 7. Separate work from your home life